Hanabi-Live/hanabi-live/README.md

 ## Description

 * This is the source code for [Hanabi Live](http://hanabi.live/), which is a website that allows people to play the card game [Hanabi](https://boardgamegeek.com/boardgame/98778/hanabi) online.
-* Most of the client-side code was originally taken from the [Keldon's Hanabi webpage](http://keldon.net/hanabi/).
+* The client is programmed in [TypeScript](https://www.typescriptlang.org/).
+A lot of the code was originally taken from [Keldon's Hanabi webpage](http://keldon.net/hanabi/).
 (The site no longer works.)
 * The server is programmed in [Go](https://golang.org/).
 * It uses a [MariaDB](https://mariadb.org/) database to store information about the users and games.
 * The server-side code is in the `src` subdirectory.